san-sei/documents/content/en/docs/fcp/fcp.md

 > **Note:** If you want to login to a local account, type a single dot (.) as the domain name of the account.\
 > **Note:** Make sure to enter the account password correctly, as it is necessary for successful login.

 Congratulations!
-You have now installed and configured IDmelon FCP on your computer.
-Lock your computer and select IDmelon FCP as the login option, tap your security key, and enjoy the seamless login experience.
+You have now installed and configured {{< params "IDmelon" >}} FCP on your computer.
+Lock your computer and select {{< params "IDmelon" >}} FCP as the login option, tap your security key, and enjoy the seamless login experience.

 For further assistance or inquiries, please contact our support team at support@idmelon.com.